 To understand the value of dedicated teams in software development, let’s start with some clarification of terms.
-Generally speaking there are two ways to think of application development: Discrete Project Mode and Continuous Support Mode.
+Generally speaking, there are two ways to think of application development: Discrete Project Mode and Continuous Support Mode.
 Each “mode” has advantages and disadvantages and generally fits specific initiatives:

 Discrete Project Mode: Includes special initiatives that are focused on a set of goals to be accomplished in a defined period of time, with specific goals, a budget and resource allocation that match the priority of the project.
-The PMBOK definition applies: “A project is a unique, transient endeavour, undertaken to achieve planned objectives, which could be defined in terms of outputs, outcomes or benefits.
+The PMBOK definition applies: “A project is a unique, transient endeavor, undertaken to achieve planned objectives, which could be defined in terms of outputs, outcomes or benefits.
 A project is usually deemed to be a success if it achieves the objectives according to their acceptance criteria, within an agreed timescale and budget.“

 - Continuous Support Mode: Lately, this mode has also been called “continuous beta” or continuous delivery in software development.
 This generally applies to applications or technical assets that are in constant improvement and development.
-This includes applications in very competitive markets, software providing services for closely supported departments or clients that have ongoing enhancement requests throughout the product lifecycle and strategic technical or application suites for enterprise.
-As a DevOps approach, continuous delivery requires specific systems and procedures but here, we are discussing the opportunity to organize a team and software delivery optimally for continuous support of an application, service or asset.
+This includes applications in very competitive markets, software providing services for closely supported departments or clients that have ongoing enhancement requests throughout the product lifecycle and strategic technical or application suites for the enterprise.
+As a DevOps approach, continuous delivery requires specific systems and procedures but here, we are discussing the opportunity to organize a team and software delivery optimally for the continuous support of an application, service or asset.

-There is nothing to say that an initiative started as a discrete project can’t move to continuous support after the initial production release or that a continuous mode project can’t become a discrete project when an application needs a complete rewrite or other deep refactoring.
+There is nothing to say that an initiative started as a discrete project can’t move to continuous support after the initial production release or that a continuous mode project can’t become a discrete project when an application needs a complete rewrite or other deep refactorings.
 The choice depends on the long term goals and situation for the business interests involved and resources available.

 Usually, a dedicated team is based on agile methodology and is relatively small with anywhere from three to seven members.
-Even if waterfall project management is used in the organization generally, waterfall is better suited to discrete projects with defined periods and outcomes.
-In discrete mode, additional features that were not specified in project initiation are categorized as “scope creep” and avoided to keep the team out of negotiation and rebudgeting the entire project.
+Even if waterfall project management is used in the organization generally, the waterfall is better suited to discrete projects with defined periods and outcomes.
+In discrete mode, additional features that were not specified in project initiation are categorized as “scope creep” and avoided to keep the team out of the negotiation and budgeting the entire project.
 In continuous development, they are normal additions that are prioritized and added to the task backlog as a matter of course.
 Unfortunately, many of the project metrics used by agile development teams are designed for discrete projects and not continuous mode development, but dedicated teams generally focus on metrics that measure production throughput and maintaining constant, reliable productivity instead of “burning down” a project task list to completion.

 So what are the advantages of a dedicated team for a software development project?